-Sharing in England's U20 Six Nations Grand Slam in March 2011 was the forerunner to Joe Launchbury's first England cap 20 months later, off the bench in the QBE International against Fiji at Twickenham.
+Sharing in England's Uunder 20 Six Nations Grand Slam in March 2011 was the forerunner to Joe Launchbury's first England cap 20 months later, off the bench in the QBE International against Fiji at Twickenham.

 Being part of the U20 side's success had already brought extra special pleasure for Joe, who was man of the match when gaining his third cap at that level in the 41-15 win over Ireland at Athlone that also clinched the 2011 title.
-He said: "It is the one and only competition that I have won and that includes my schooldays."
+He said: "It was the first competition that I had won and that includes my schooldays."

 To that, Joe swiftly added the accolade of the England Player of the Tournament voted by his teammates at the IRB Junior World Championship in Italy the following June.
 He started every match and excelled throughout but in the summer of 2012, he was ruled out of England’s senior tour through a knee injury sustained in training.

-He flew to South Africa with the party but did not recover sufficiently to remain there and was replaced by Jamie Gibson, the London Irish flanker.
+He flew to South Africa with the party but did not recover sufficiently to remain there and was replaced was replaced by flanker Jamie Gibson, then of London Irish.
 Exeter-born, he was a late addition to the U20 squad in 2010-11, and is an Open University student in Sport Science, which he combined with his initial season at London Wasps.
 His previous academy experience was with Harlequins from the age of 15 to 17 and he added to his rugby acumen with a loan spell at Rosslyn Park, of National One.